 Wood: Maine White Pine & White Oak.
 Mahogany neck, ebony fingerboard, Inlay materials are Mother of Pearl, Ivory, Ebony and Coral.

-I love entering juried wood shows because it provides me with an excuse to build something that I normally wouldn't think of.
-This ukulele started life 3 years ago when I cut some wood from our family land on Mousam Lake in Southern Maine.
+I enter juried wood shows because it provides me with an excuse to build something that I normally wouldn't think of.
+This ukulele started life years ago when I cut some wood from our family land on Mousam Lake in Southern Maine.
 I dried what I had cut for a couple of years, resawed it and started this instrument.
 The prominent decorations on this ukulele are the peghead inlay of a light house, which is a stylization of the Portland Head Light, the inlaid fishing line and hook with its 'bubbles' fret markers and the fish bridge which looks like a Trout but really is a Dolly Varden.

 The body is bound in rosewood with a thin red purfling and the soundhole rosette is a fine lined Black-Red-Black ring.